Foundation Center Libraries

 - Provide education and training on the grantseeking process

-- Ensure public access to information and services through our web site, print and electronic publications, five library/learning centers, and a national network of Cooperating Collections.
+- Ensure public access to information and services through our web site, print and electronic publications, five library/learning centers, and our international Funding Information Network locations.

 The Foundation Center is not a foundation.
 We do not make grants; rather, we provide information.
 Our librarians cannot do your research for you.
 They can assist you in locating appropriate print and electronic resources, but they are not permitted to serve as consultants on funding for your project or to make referrals or arrange for introductions to specific grantmakers.
 Our librarians cannot write or review your proposals for you.
 They will direct you to resources that can help with this endeavor, especially The Foundation Center's Guide

 to Proposal Writing and our one-hour or full-day

 All Center libraries and many Funding Information Network locations maintain a selection of books and periodicals relating to fundraising and philanthropy.
 The Center's online bibliographic catalog, The Catalog of Nonprofit Literature, lists many of these resources.
 The print publications issued by the Center are available for use in Foundation Center libraries and Funding Information Network locations free of charge.
 They are also available for sale in our libraries and through the Marketplace on our web site.
 Center-operated libraries and Funding Information Network locations also offer free access to Foundation Directory Online Professional.

 The Center's database information is available online through the Foundation